ironhacks/ironhacks-app/README.md

 };
 ```

-Now lest jump into the participant flow:
+Now lets jump into the participant flow:

 # hackSelection.js
 *On ./src/js/components/login/hackSelection.js*

-The hack selection allows the platform to display data according with the hack the usesr select, for example, the tutorial and task documments, the results, the projects, the contents of the forum, among with other stuff.
+The hack selection allows the platform to display data according to the hack the users select, for example, the tutorial and task documents, the results, the projects, the contents of the forum, among with other stuff.
 In order to do this, we store in cookies the ID of the hack that is selected here, we call that hack the "selected hack".

 In this view the user can do 2 things, register into a new available hack, or enter into hack he already register on.
-Before the user can do any of those, we first we fetch the available hacks from the database:
+Before the user can do any of those, we first fetch the available hacks from the database:

 ``` javascript
 //Query all the hacks objects from the db.